Brinson Honors College Student Board of Directors

-The Honors College Student Board of Directors is offering this mini-grant program to support Honors College student involvement in community engagement and service learning.
+The Brinson Honors College Student Board of Directors is offering this mini-grant program to support Brinson Honors College student involvement in community engagement and service learning.
+The proposal deadline rolls from November 13, 2023 through January 19, 2024.

 STEP 2: Next, approach a community partner.
 You may want to select one that you researched already.
 Learn about the community partner’s needs.
 Be mindful of their schedules, their time and how you can best serve them.
 Find out what skills you might gain while meeting their needs.